beatles1/simple-otpmanager-browser/README.md

 ## Instructions

-To use the extension first login to Nextcloud in your browser if you're not already logged in.
-The browser just uses your normal Nextcloud session to connect.

-Next open the extension and enter the Nextcloud server address, you should be prompted by your browser to allow the extension to use your existing login session.
+To use the extension open it and enter the Nextcloud server address, you should be prompted by your browser to allow the extension to access your server.
+Then either click the login button to open a new tab and grant access or copy the link and do so where Nextcloud is already logged in.
 Finally enter your OTP Manager password and your accounts will be displayed.